MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-how-to-create-journal-opening-balances.md

     The new company does not contain information about journal opening balances.

-2. Open the configuration worksheet and import existing data about customers, items, vendors, and the general ledger.
+2. Open the configuration worksheet and import existing data about customers, items, suppliers, and the general ledger.
 For more information, see [Migrate Customer Data](admin-migrate-customer-data.md).

     Now you have master data in place.
 Next, you add the opening balances.
-The following steps describe how to create journal lines for G/L accounts, but the same apply to creating journal lines for customers, vendors, and items.
+The following steps describe how to create journal lines for G/L accounts, but the same apply to creating journal lines for customers, suppliers, and items.
 3. Choose the **Create G/L Acct.
 Journal Lines** action.
 4. Fill in the **Options** FastTab as appropriate, and set filters as needed.
 For example, in the **Journal Template** field, enter a name.
 5. Choose the **OK** button.
 The records are now in the journal, but the amounts are empty.